johnnyyork13/top-inventory-management/README.md

-# top-inventory-management
+# The Odin Project Inventory Management Application

-Inventory Management app made with the MERN stack for The Odin Project curriculum.
+## This application was made with the MERN stack for The Odin Project curriculum.

-The purpose of this project is to demonstrate and exercise my understanding in creating routes, controllers, and database models as well as implementing CRUD operations.
+### My goal was to demonstrate and exercise understanding of creating routes, controllers, and database models as well as implementing CRUD operations.